Policies Unlawful Sexual Misconduct Policies and Procedures

 • the allegations;

-After completing the investigation but prior to finalizing the investigation report, the complainant and the respondent will have equal opportunity to inspect and review any evidence obtained that is directly related to the allegations and a draft of the investigation report.
-This includes evidence upon which the college does not intend to rely in reaching a determination, including evidence obtained from a party or other source.
-The investigative report will include a summary of interviews conducted of each party as well as relevant evidence.
+During the investigation phase of the grievance procedures, the investigator will meet with the parties (complainant, respondent and witnesses) individually.
+Following the meetings, the investigator will prepare documentation of each meeting for the decision maker(s) and provide the complainant and respondent equal opportunity to access relevant and not otherwise impermissible evidence.
+This may be provided through an investigative report or through an accurate description of evidence including a summary of interviews conducted of each party as well as relevant evidence.
 Each party will be permitted to review it for accuracy and completeness and respond in writing to alert the investigator if she/he believes any modification in the summary is needed.
-Parties will receive evidence in hard copy or electronic format and will be given at least ten (10) calendar days to submit a written response, which may be provided for the other party’s review.
-Then, the investigator will finalize a written investigation report that fairly summarizes relevant evidence and send it to the parties in electronic or hard copy form at least ten (10) calendar days prior to the hearing panel meeting.
-The investigator may amend the investigation report based on written responses and submit it to the Title IX Coordinator, who will forward it to the Title IX Deputy who serves as the Chair on the non-student employee Hearing Panel.
+Parties will receive evidence in hard copy or electronic format and will be given adequate and equal opportunity (up to five (5) calendar days) to submit a written response, which may be provided for the other party’s review.
+Then, the investigator will finalize a written summary or investigative report that fairly articulates the relevant evidence and send it to the parties in electronic or hard copy form in advance of the decision-making meetings.
+The investigator may amend the investigation report based on written responses and submit it to the decision maker(s) in the grievance procedures.

 Submission of Documentary Information

-Prior to any Hearing Panel meeting, the complainant and respondent may offer documentary information in support or defense of the complaint, including any questions that they would like asked of the other party or witnesses during the conduct proceedings.
-The Hearing Panel Chair will inform the complainant and respondent of the deadline for the submission of such information.
-Information submitted after the deadline will generally not be accepted unless prior permission from the Chair is received.
-The Hearing Panel Chair will review all information submitted and return all that is not relevant or material to the complaint or that is submitted after the deadline when no exception to timely submission is warranted.
-It is within the sole discretion of the Chair to determine what information is relevant and appropriate and whether extenuating circumstances warrant an exception to the deadline given to the parties for the submission of the information described here.
+The complainant and respondent may offer documentary information in support or defense of the complaint, including any questions that they would like asked of the other party or witnesses during the grievance procedures.
+The decision maker will inform the complainant and respondent of the deadline for the submission of such information.
+Information submitted after the deadline will generally not be accepted unless prior permission from the decision maker is received.
+The decision maker will review all information submitted and return all that is not relevant or material to the complaint or that is submitted after the deadline when no exception to timely submission is warranted.
+It is within the sole discretion of the decision maker to determine what information is relevant and appropriate and whether extenuating circumstances warrant an exception to the deadline given to the parties for the submission of the information described here.

 Inspection and Review of Documentary Information

-The Hearing Panel Chair (Title IX deputy) will assemble for the complainant, respondent and Hearing Panel’s review, all documentary information related to the allegations.
+The decision maker will assemble for the complainant, respondent and decision maker’s review, all documentary information related to the allegations.
 Documentary information will generally consist of, but is not limited to:

 • A written summary of the investigation conducted;